junxit/us-congress-bills-115/metadata.md

 - 2017-11-09 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 232 - 188 (Roll no. 622).
 - 2017-11-09 — Rule provides for consideration of H.R.
 2201 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
 - 2017-11-09 — The previous question was ordered on the amendment and the bill pursuant to the rule.
+- 2017-11-13 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.